23Ruchil/Blog/_posts/2020-05-19-Differentiating-Yourself-Through-Social-Media.markdown

 * GoodReads : Number of books, subject/discipline the candidates is interest in
 * Twitter : Tweets posted by the user, relevance of the Tweets to the job, relevance of the people followed by the applicant to the job
-* Linked : Frequency of articles posted by the users, relevance of the post to the job, relevance of the people followed by the applicant to the job
+* LinkedIn : Frequency of articles posted by the users, relevance of the post to the job, relevance of the people followed by the applicant to the job
 * Instagram : Pages liked, relevance of the people followed by the applicant to the job, relevance of pictures posted by the applicant to know his/her interests